 I’m a biologist interested the evolutionary ecology of fungi.

 I’m currently an NSF Postdoctoral Research Fellow in the Rosenblum Lab at the University of California, Berkeley.
 I received my Ph.D. in Ecology and Evolutionary Biology in the James Lab at the University of Michigan, my M.S. in Biology in the Desjardin Lab at San Francisco State University, and my B.S. in Biology from Oregon State University.

-In addition my research on amphibian chytridiomycosis, I’ve also worked on genetics of the mushroom genus Marasmius, Basidiomycete cell imaging, and a range of field projects related to fungal biodiversity and conservation.
+In addition my research on the amphibian chytrid fungus, I’ve also worked on genetics of the mushroom genus Marasmius, basidiomycete cell imaging projects, and a range of field studies related to fungal biodiversity and conservation.